Phil Esposito: Boston Bruins (1967-1975)

-During 1970–71, Esposito shattered the record for most goals in a season, finishing with 76.
-The mark stood until 1982, when Wayne Gretzky scored his 77th, 78th and 79th goals against the Buffalo Sabres on February 24, 1982, at the Buffalo Memorial Auditorium.
+During 1970–71, Esposito shattered the record for most goals in a season: in 78 games he averaged nearly a goal a game, scoring 76 goals.
+This mark stood until 1982, when Wayne Gretzky scored his 77th, 78th and 79th goals against the Buffalo Sabres on February 24, 1982, at the Buffalo Memorial Auditorium.
 Esposito was on hand to present the game puck to Gretzky.
-Esposito also set the single-season point-scoring record in 1971 with 152, a mark later raised by Gretzky to 215.
+Esposito also set the single-season point-scoring record in 1971, as along with his 76 goals, he tallied 76 assists for 152 total points, a mark later superseded by Gretzky's 215 points in 1985-86.
 Only four others have reached the 150 point plateau — Mario Lemieux (four times), Steve Yzerman, Bernie Nicholls and Connor McDavid — and only Gretzky, Lemieux, Brett Hull, Teemu Selänne and Alexander Mogilny have matched or bettered Esposito's 76 goals in a season.

 The 1970 season also saw Esposito shatter the single-season mark for shots on goal, tallying 550.
 Only one other player has come within 100 shots of this record, Alexander Ovechkin in 2008–09, in a season that was four games longer than when it was set.
 With Esposito scoring 152 points, his fellow teammates also put up incredible numbers: Bobby Orr (with 139), Johnny Bucyk (116) and Ken Hodge (105).
 The group finished 1–2–3–4 in league scoring, the first time in NHL history the season's top four scorers all played for one team.
-At the end of the year he was awarded the Lester B. Pearson Award for the first time and his second Art Ross trophy.

-The next year during the 1971–72 season Esposito and Bobby Orr became the first players to have back to back 100+ point seasons.
-Once again Esposito put up great numbers during the postseason as he and the Bruins beat the New York Rangers in the 1972 Stanley Cup Final, winning their second Stanley cup in a three year period.
-Esposito once again was awarded the Art Ross trophy at the end of the season.

-In Esposito's last three full seasons with the Bruins he continued to be a star player, achieving a 100+ point season every year.
-Scoring 55 goals and 130 points in 1972–73, he won his fourth Art Ross trophy in the process.
-In 1973–74 Esposito scored 66 goals and 145 points, Orr scored 122, Hodge had 105 and Cashman totaled 89 points, and all finished 1–2–3–4 in league scoring for the only other time in NHL history the season's top four scorers all played for one team.
-At the end of the year Esposito was awarded his second Hart Memorial Trophy and Lester B. Pearson Award, along with his fifth Art Ross trophy.

-Esposito scored his 1000th career point on February 15, 1974 vs the Detroit red wings.
+Once again, Esposito received numerous accolades for his performance, earning his second Art Ross Trophy, a third NHL first All-Star team selection, and his first Lester B. Pearson Award as the league's most outstanding player in the regular season.
+Despite the tremendous regular season, Esposito and the Bruins were upset by the Canadians in the first round of the playoffs 4-3.